Field manual

 Player cannot join: confirm the lobby was opened in that channel with `/trustactic new` and that the player is in the same channel.

-Vote or target command rejected: check whether the current phase actually allows that command yet.
+Scene control rejected: check whether the current scene actually allows that command yet.

 Console access expired: reinstall or re-authorize from the same browser, or use a workspace upgrade/admin link to restore the session.